RaoulHeese/qwfc/README.md

 realization.
 QWFC is not a one-to-one recreation of WFC, but a simplified version that has the goal to achieve a similar end result.

-This is just a little hobby project and not actively maintained.

 ## Algorithm

 **Input:**